Zeyu-Li/Unreal-Tutorial/README.md

 Unlike other engines, Unreal has many convenient features and templates (Unreal calls these templates "Features").
 If you require a first person, third person, 2D sides roller, vehicle, AR/Virtual Reality, flying, or puzzle, Unreal has got you covered.
 These templates are often times a very good jumping off point.
 I will go through some of the popular templates below.

-* first person - a character with a working gun and some blocks that are effected by the bullets
+* first person - a character with a working gun and some blocks that are affected by the bullets
 * third person - a blank manikin that has a camera controller and works like the first person controller
 * 2D Side Scroller - a flat side scroller
 * vehicle - a simple vehicle template